CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 These results could be useful to gather insight for business purposes and recommendations.

 Some dax calculations were done to measure key indicators, such total and avg sales and so on.
 Power query was used to clean and transform the data.
 A filter was added to select according to city and date selected.

 Auto sales analysis,

- In this way, some insights would be this. i dont know, visualizations, indicators, like summary

-In this way, we could deliver some interesting insights for business use.
-For example we could say that this result is interesting.
-Some insights would be for example etc etc.

 Tables:
-Orders: Gathers all the orders
+-Orders: All orders
-Customers: Gather all the customers
+-Customers: Gather all the customers
-Products: Gather all the products
+-Products: Gather all the products

 SQL